codingEzio/code_py_book_django_for_beginners/chapter08/README.md

     1. add app & let django knows it
     2. write models & make migrations
     3. register at admin
-- okay let's start (writing order, may not correlate to the exec order)
+- let's start (writing order, may not correlate to the exec order)
     1. add proj-level app-url (i.e. URL/articles/XXX)
     2. add *missing* app-level url
         - add *missing* app-related views
             - add *missing* view-related templates
+    3. okay! let's go to URL/**articles**/ to check the result!

+### What do we got for now?
+- Well, there's only the basic 'urls' & 'views' have been finished
+    - we now can display the articles (beautified by 'Bootstrap', which is nice)
+    - but still left the "**Edit**" & "**Delete**" unfinished
+    - Let's starting to implement that!
+- Ah. about the app: **articles**
+    - let's do these: urls => view => each its templates
+- Impl details (sort of)
+    - what to add
+        1. R U D -> (Read, Update, Delete)
+        2. Detail
+    - a word about *specifically*
+        1. R means 'Article List'
+        2. Detail means '(specific) Article Detail'
+- Ah!